efarraro/krumit/_items/JeweledSlippers.md

 ---

 EN_name: "Jeweled Slippers"
-EN_description: "Activate to shuffle all tiles back into the dungeon deck.
+EN_description: "Shuffle all tiles back into the deck.
 If in battle, also leave battle."
 EN_flavor: "Just clack your heels together and... nope, still in the dungeon."
 tile_id: JeweledSlippers
 cost: 2